Akhil-Titus/ROS/Turtle/README.md

 in terminal-3 run: ~$ rosrun [package_name] [turtle_move.py]

-the progrsmme will move turtle in turtlesim from terminal-2 into a full circle and stop.
+the programme will move turtle in turtlesim from terminal-2 into a full circle and stop.